 The best way to learn about Community Events is by keeping your address current in the Snowball Express family database.
 If there is an event being held in your area, you will be included in the invitation – but only if we know that you live there.

 The next best way to learn about Community Events is to read the monthly newsletter, sent to you automatically via email.
 We aim to distribute the third week of each month and always use the subject line starter GSF Snowball Express Family Newsletter to help with recognition.
 This newsletter is packed with details on upcoming events and opportunities for you to get involved.
 If you see an event in your area that you haven’t heard about, please reach out to [email protected] and let’s chat.

-Snowball Express families with children aged 5 through high school graduation will be eligible to attend the in-person December Event on a rotating basis to maximize the number of families that can experience this event.
+Snowball Express families with children aged 5 through high school senior will be eligible to attend the in-person December Event on a rotating basis to maximize the number of families that can experience this event.